Core Stability

 • Keeping the tension and the alignment, slowly return to your start position

-These exercises are two examples of learning how to keep the spine in neutral, using slow and controlled static contractions of the trunk stabiliser muscles.
-Notice how technique is vital and the aim is to build up the time you are able to maintain good stability.
+These exercises are two examples of learning how to keep the spine neutral, using slow and controlled static contractions of the trunk stabiliser muscles.
+Notice how the technique is vital, and the aim is to build up the time you can maintain excellent stability.

 Getting functional